JarryChou/qkd-net/README.md

-# qkd-net (look at USER-GUIDE.md for a mode detailed user guide!)
+# qkd-net (look at USER-GUIDE.md for a more detailed user guide!)
 =======

 Overview